-Writing distributed HPX applications#
+Writing distributed applications#

 This section focuses on the features of HPX needed to write distributed applications, namely the Active Global Address Space (AGAS), remotely executable functions (i.e., actions), and distributed objects (i.e., components).